fmorenopino/HeterogeneousHMM/README.md

      <img src="https://raw.githubusercontent.com/fmorenopino/Heterogeneous_HMM/master/notebooks/img/joint.png" width="50%">
 </p>

-By using the EM algorithm, the model parameters *θ* {that is, the initial state probability ***π***, the state transition probabilities ***A*** and the gaussian emission probabilities (***μ***, ***Σ***)} are updated.
+By using the EM algorithm, the model parameters *θ* (that is, the initial state probability ***π***, the state transition probabilities ***A*** and the gaussian emission probabilities {***μ***, ***Σ***}) are updated.

 > The solution for these problems is nowadays very well known.
-If you want to get some extra knowledge about how the α, β, γ, δ... are derived you can check the references below.
+If you want to get some extra knowledge about how the α, β, γ, δ... parameters are derived you can check the references below.

-### Heterogeneous HMM/HMM with labels.
+### 1.2.
+Heterogeneous HMM/HMM with labels.

-In the Heterogeneous HMM, we can manage some features' emission probabilities with discrete distributions and some others' emission probabilities with gaussian distributions.
+In the Heterogeneous HMM, we can manage some features' emission probabilities with discrete distributions (the labels) and some others' emission probabilities with gaussian distributions.
 Its block diagram is:

  <p align="center">
      <img src="https://raw.githubusercontent.com/fmorenopino/Heterogeneous_HMM/master/notebooks/img/hhmm.png">